Looking for free things to do in Seattle? We got you (and your budget).

 Every once in a while, Seattle beaches experience an ultra-low tide that allows you to get up and close with all sorts of fascinating creatures in tide pools.
 This is a fun, educational activity for all ages.
 Check out our guide to the best spots in Seattle for tide pool exploring.

-30. Get a new book at a Little Free Library
+31. Get a new-to-you book at a Little Free Library

 Every Seattle neighborhood is sprinkled with Little Free Libraries.
 You can check out a map or just keep your eyes peeled while exploring a neighborhood.
 Chances are you’ll head home with at least one new-to-you book, free of charge.
 And if you can drop off a book in return, all the better.